Research Study 1

 Research Study 3

 NOTE how can the comparatively tiny Leptasterias chase down and eat fast-crawling limpets?
-One suggestion by the author listed here is that with their small size and thus small-sized “chemical signature”, they may be able to approach closer and their prey is given less time to run away.
-However, given that perception by the limpet is probably at the molecular level, this suggestion seems rather improbable.
-Phillips 1976 Oecologia 23: 83.
+A suggestion by the author listed here is that with their small size and thus small-sized “chemical signature”, they may be able to approach closer and their prey is given less time to run away.
+However, given that perception by the limpet is probably at the molecular level, this suggestion seems rather implausible (Phillips, 1976)

 Phillips 1976 Oecologia 23: 83